tamikamqhum/chang818/README.md

 ## Business Requirements
 Objectives:
- * Grasp the effects of perosnal and geographical aspects on the payment for helathcare insrnace
+ * Grasp the effects of perosnal and geographical aspects on the payment for healthcare insurance
  * Formulate managing models that aid in healthcare expense prediction

  Requirements: